-The alphabet soup of school parent volunteer groups and their meanings can be pretty confusing, especially since the differences between the organizations can very a lot!
+The alphabet soup of school parent volunteer groups (PTA, PTO, etc.) and their meanings can be pretty confusing, especially since the differences between the organizations can very a lot!

 This post will clear up any and all confusion you might have about school parent group names.

 What’s a PTA?